 Like many other organizations in recent years, MAR has been reckoning with our history on race.
-This apology is the cumulative result of months of work by a member task force representing MAR’s Diversity, Equity & Inclusion and Government Affairs committees.
+These policy recommendations and accompanying apology are the cumulative result of months of ongoing work by a member task force representing MAR’s Diversity, Equity & Inclusion and Government Affairs committees.
 Informed by extensive research and stakeholder input, these documents establish the record of discrimination by MAR and the real estate industry which has prevented equal access to homeownership.
 Most importantly, it’s a call to action for ourselves and others to do the work that’s needed to achieve an equitable housing market for all people.
 We’re grateful to our partners at AREAA, NAHREP, and NAREB for signing on to a letter of support of this work.

-When we released our apology in October 2022, we committed to immediate action through an initial wave of policy proposals.
-We’re happy to report that all four of these proposals are either now completed or in action, as committed.
-Stay tuned for more updates on these policies, as well as our next wave of proposals in 2023.
+December 2023 update: When we released our apology in October 2022, we committed to immediate action through an initial wave of policy proposals.
+All four initial proposals are either completed or in action (see below under Policy Proposals & Updates), and we have now launched a second wave of recommendations and changes as part of our ongoing commitment to Close the Gap.
+Stay tuned for progress updates on these recommendations in the coming months:

 As one of the longest-standing Realtor® associations, we continue to reckon with our role in building injustice into history.
 To be specific, we must acknowledge and apologize for the hand the Minneapolis Area REALTORS® Association had in creating one of the most significant racial disparities in housing gaps in the nation—particularly for Black Minnesotans.
 We know we’ve benefited from a system that was set up to effectively lock folks out of opportunity based on race, for generations.
 Decades later, that system works largely as intended, and we are ashamed of our part in it.
 We were on the wrong side of history.